kylieainslie/vacamole/README.md

 # Quick start guide and vignettes
 ----------------------------

-Read the [quick start vignette](https://kylieainslie.github.io/vacamole/articles/quick_start_guide.html) to set up and run a simple implementation of the model.
+- Read the [quick start vignette](https://kylieainslie.github.io/vacamole/articles/quick_start_guide.html) to set up and run a simple implementation of the model.
+- A version of the vacamole model has been included in the `epidemics` package, part of the [Epiverse-TRACE](https://epiverse-trace.github.io/) project.
+For more details see [here](https://epiverse-trace.github.io/epidemics/reference/model_vacamole.html)

 Additional vignettes are under development.